 St Dunstan, himself, is best remembered today in the superstition that horseshoes bring good luck.
 Legend has it that he nailed one to the Devil's cloved hoof, before making him swear that he'd never enter a place with a horseshoe hanging above its door.
 They have been symbols of good fortune ever since.

 Interested in finding more places like this?
-Try one of our Treasure Hunts in London - untangle cryptic clues as a team, as you are taken on a journey to the most unique, unusual and bizarre corners of London.
+Try one of our London Quiz Walks - untangle cryptic clues as a team, as you are taken on a journey to the most unique, unusual and bizarre corners of London.